heidihuang-wav/quartz/content/Real talk - interesting conversation questions.md

 26. What is something you never thought you'd be able to do, until you actually did it?
 27. What, if anything, is too serious to be joked about?
 28. When do you feel like the best version of yourself?
+29. What’s something you went through that you wouldn’t wish on your worst enemy?
 ## Level 4: the abyss 🌌
 > most personal
 32. What do you want written on your tombstone?
 33. What does success mean to you?
+34. How has your relationship with yourself changed over time?
-34. What is the most pain you've experienced in your life?
+35. What is the most pain you've experienced in your life?
-35. Are you currently pursuing what makes you happy?
+36. Are you currently pursuing what makes you happy?
 Why or why not?
-36. Was there ever a moment when you thought you were going to die?
+37. Was there ever a moment when you thought you were going to die?
-37. What *wouldn't* you do for someone you love?
+38. What *wouldn't* you do for someone you love?
-38. If you died today, what would be your biggest regret?
+39. If you died today, what would be your biggest regret?
-39. Have you ever hit “rock bottom”?
+40. Have you ever hit “rock bottom”?
 What did it look and feel like to you?
 What situations or decisions led to it?
 How did you get out, or have you gotten out yet?
-42. What’s the most important self-discovery you made about yourself in the past year?
+41. What’s the most important self-discovery you made about yourself in the past year?
-43. How do you think humanity will go extinct?
+42. How do you think humanity will go extinct?